In this lesson on Saturation from David Bode’s How to Color Correct Video in Premiere you will learn how to adjust the saturation of your clips.

 Saturation Controls

-In this example below, the clip was lit with lower-quality compact fluorescent lamps that don’t reproduce all of the colours present, so the colours need more saturation to make them correct.
+In this example below, the clip was lit with lower-quality compact fluorescent lamps that don’t reproduce all of the colours present, so the colours need more saturation to make them look correct.

-Select Color in the workspace toolbar to the Lumetri Color panel.
+Select Color in the workspace toolbar to open the Lumetri Color panel.
 There are some saturation controls here like the saturation slider which you will find underneath basic corrections.

 When you move this slider you can see that it makes thing look more saturated.
 The problem is that if you push this up too much, the red pencils will look hyper saturated and down here in the scope you’ll see there is some clipping.